How tennis star Jelena Dokic overcame abuse

 She turned out to be hugely talented, and for her father, tennis became a way to lift the family out of poverty.

 But Dokic says the abuse began almost immediately -- she was still only six when her father first slapped her in the face after a tennis session.
-Although she immediately rang her mother to tell her about it, "she doesn't call him out on the abuse," she writes in her book.
+Although she immediately rang her mother to tell her about it, "she doesn't call him out on the abuse," she writes in her book, published by Penguin Random House Australia.

 "With this slap, my father has introduced me to something that will make me brilliant on the court: fear," she writes.
 "Fear of him drives me to work harder to improve."